 Consultant Neurologist

-Dr Julia Thompson is an experienced consultant neurologist and Fellow of the Royal Australasian College of Physicians.
-She has extensive neurological training in both Sydney and the UK, undertaking multiple fellowships and research at Oxford University and the National Hospital for Neurology and Neurosurgery in London, and through her work as a consultant neurologist at Kings College University Hospital in London.
-She has interest and expertise in epilepsy, autoimmune neurology, neuroimmunology, headache, as well as practicing in a variety of areas within general neurology.
+Dr Julia Thompson is an experienced consultant neurologist, with extensive neurological training in both Sydney and the UK, undertaking multiple fellowships and research at Oxford University and the National Hospital for Neurology and Neurosurgery in London.
+She currently works as a senior neurologist at Prince of Wales Hospital, and at Chris Obrien Lifehouse, as well as rural outreach clinics based in Tamworth at Regional Specialists Tamworth.
+She has interest and expertise in headache including interventional headache, neurooncology, epilepsy, autoimmune neurology, and the use of botulinum toxin for the treatment of these and other neurological conditions, neuroimmunology, as well as practicing in a variety of areas within acute and general neurology.

-Dr Thompson works with the Oxford Autoimmune Neurology Group and has published pivotal research in autoimmune epilepsies including LGI1 autoimmune encephalitis, and has ongoing collaborations with the Oxford group.
+Dr Thompson has undertaken research with the Oxford Autoimmune Neurology Group and has published pivotal research in autoimmune epilepsies including LGI1 autoimmune encephalitis, and has ongoing collaborations with the Oxford group.